Volunteer to be a Crisis Supporter

-Lifeline South Coast is offering three training courses in 2021.
+Our Telephone Crisis Supporter Workplace Training (CSWT) is a Nationally Recognised Training program delivered on behalf of Lifeline Australia (RTO 88036).
+We now have completed our 2023 training courses available.
+Training 2024 will be released soon.
 A compulsory information night for each course will be held in Wollongong.
-You MUST attend the information night to be eligible to apply.
+You must attend the information night to be eligible to apply.

 - Student Volunteer Crisis Supporter Position Description